 Life insurance proceeds paid to you because of the death of the insured person aren't taxable unless the policy was turned over to you for a price.
-This is true even if the proceeds were paid under an accident or health insurance policy or an endowment contract.
+This is true even if the proceeds were paid under an accident or health insurance policy or an endowment contract issued on or before December 31, 1984.
+However, interest income received as a result of life insurance proceeds may be taxable.